 Thursday, October 26, 2017

-NORMAN, OK - Norman Regional Health System (NRHS) is offering students with disabilities a new opportunity this academic year.
+Norman Regional Health System (NRHS) is offering students with disabilities a new opportunity this academic year.

 NRHS teamed up with Moore Public Schools after becoming a host business liaison for Project SEARCH.